StarRocks/starrocks/docs/en/using_starrocks/data_lake_query_acceleration_with_materialized_views.md

 Please note that if you need to refresh by partition, the partitioning keys of the materialized view must be included in that of the base table.

-From v3.2.3, StarRocks supports creating partitioned materialized views upon Iceberg tables with [Partition Transforms](https://iceberg.apache.org/spec/#partition-transforms), and the materialized views are partitioned by the column after the transform.
+From v3.2.3, StarRocks supports creating partitioned materialized views upon Iceberg tables with [Partition Transforms](https://iceberg.apache.org/spec/#partition-transforms), and the materialized views are partitioned by the column after the transformation.
 Currently, only Iceberg tables with the `identity`, `year`, `month`, `day`, or `hour` transforms are supported.

 The following example shows the definition of an Iceberg table with the `day` partition transform and creates a materialized view with aligned partitions upon it: